Kubeflow Pipelines vs Sourcery

 - What is this tool?

-- Sourcery automates finance and accounting tasks.
+- Sourcery automates finance and accounting tasks by refactoring and optimizing code within IDEs.

 - How much does it cost?